TimCares/MasterThesis/docs/thesis/conclusion/impact.typ

 which is why we, like others, publish our entire codebase.
 By doing so, we aim to help others advance their research and make AI more accessible.

-Furthermore, our work towards a general and efficient appraoch to multimodal learning, which has to be investigated more in future work, aims to advocate for the adoption of a philosophy centered on *general modality-invariant representations* (unless explicitly undesired for certain tasks, such as unimodal applications or cases where modality-specific details are crucial, for example in image super-resolution).
+Furthermore, our work towards a general and efficient approach to multimodal learning, which has to be investigated more in future work, aims to advocate for the adoption of a philosophy centered on *general modality-invariant representations* (unless explicitly undesired for certain tasks, such as unimodal applications or cases where modality-specific details are crucial, for example in image super-resolution).